micmejia/bible-dump/NKJV/Acts/Acts 7.md

 Then, at this saying, Moses fled and became a dweller in the land of Midian, where he had two sons.

 ###### 30
-"And when forty years had passed, an Angel [^c]of the Lord appeared to him in a flame of fire in a bush, in the wilderness of Mount Sinai.
+"And when forty years had passed, an Angel of the Lord appeared to him in a flame of fire in a bush, in the wilderness of Mount Sinai.

 ###### 31
 When Moses saw _it,_ he marveled at the sight; and as he drew near to observe, the voice of the Lord came to him,